Monogamy of Entanglement Bounds and Improved Approximation Algorithms for Qudit Hamiltonians: Introduction

 A fruitful line of research in theoretical computer science has been to study classical constraint satisfaction problems (CSPs).
 These problems are generally \cc{NP}-hard, and so the question of the limits of efficient approximability of optimal solutions arises naturally.
 Under the widely-believed \algprobm{Unique Games Conjecture} (UGC), a semi-definite programming (SDP) based algorithm \cite{raghavendra_optimal_2008} that achieves the optimal approximation ratio is known.

 The quantum analog of classical CSPs are (local) Hamiltonian problems.
 These problems are at the heart of condensed matter physics and quantum complexity theory, in which one is tasked with efficiently finding approximations of low-energy states of $n$-particle systems.
-Given a sequence of Hermitian operators $(H_i)_i$ that each act non-trivially on $k \leq n$ particles, the \algprobm{$k$-Local Hamiltonian} ($k$-LH) problem is to find the groundstate of $H = \sum_{i} H_{i}$, and as a decision problem, is known to be \cc{QMA}-complete \cite{kitaev_classical_2002}.
+Given a sequence of Hermitian operators $(H_i)_i$, that each act non-trivially on $k \leq n$ particles, the \algprobm{$k$-Local Hamiltonian} ($k$-LH) problem, when viewed as a maximization problem, is to find the most excited state of $H = \sum_{i} H_{i}$.
+Phrased as a decision problem, the \algprobm{$k$-Local Hamiltonian} problem is \cc{QMA}-complete \cite{kitaev_classical_2002}.
 Unlike the classical landscape of CSPs, there are still many unknowns about the approximability of general \algprobm{$k$-LH} including but not limited to the quantum PCP conjecture (see, for example, \cite{aharonov_quantum_2013,brandao_product-state_2016}).
-Attempting to study approximations to ground states, \cite{brandao_product-state_2016} showed that interactions over high-degree graphs are well approximated by product states.
+Attempting to study approximations to \algprobm{$k$-LH}s, \cite{brandao_product-state_2016} showed that interactions over high-degree graphs are well approximated by product states.
 This result leaves low-degree graphs, where entanglement is likely to play a larger role, as the primary avenue for study.